Gain a competitive edge in the job market and start on a path to professional advancement in manufacturing management.

 - Project management

-- SAP, Solid Work, Plant Work, Retscreen, Minitab 16, Microsoft Project, PLC
+- Siemens Plant simulation, SAP, Solid Work, Plant Work, Retscreen, Minitab 16, Microsoft Project, PLC

 - ISO 9000, 14000 and 50000

 In the second semester you'll solve a real industry problem, and have the responsibility to diagnose the problem, gather information, analyze it and recommend solutions to the managers and personnel of the organization.
-You'll also have the option of completing an optional paid work placement at the end of your academic work.
+You'll also have the chance to apply for a four-month co-op work term at the end of your academic work (see Co-op Option for details).
 The combination of classroom work and on-the-job training will allow you to explore different careers, gain work experience and apply classroom learning to real industry situations.

-You'll make use of facilities in the Centre for Sustainable Manufacturing and Design Technologies, one of the most sophisticated manufacturing management college facilities in North America.
-Fully equipped, the Centre features a suite of laboratories in which Sheridan instructors create realistic simulations that reflect actual shop-floor conditions and manufacturing management situations.
+You'll make use of facilities in the Centre for Advanced Manufacturing and Design Technologies (CAMDT), one of the most sophisticated manufacturing management college facilities in North America.
+Fully equipped, CAMDT features a suite of laboratories in which Sheridan instructors create realistic simulations that reflect actual shop-floor conditions and manufacturing management situations.

-Manufacturing Management courses are held at the Davis Campus in Brampton, Ontario.
+Manufacturing Management courses are held at our Davis Campus in Brampton, Ontario.